ylab-hi/ScanNeo/README.md

 --alleles ALLELES     Name of the allele to use for epitope prediction.
-                        Multiple alleles can be specified using a comma- separated listinput HLA class I alleles -b BAM, --bam BAM     Input RNA-Seq BAM file if you don't know sample HLA class I alleles -l LENGTH, --length LENGTH
+                        Multiple alleles can be specified using a comma- separated listinput HLA class I alleles -b BAM, --bam BAM     Input RNA-Seq BAM file if you don't know sample HLA class I alleles.
+Works for human only!
+-l LENGTH, --length LENGTH
                          Length of the peptide sequence to use when creating the FASTA (default: 21)